 - 1. Tap Devices.
 Tap the logger to connect to it.

-- 2. Tap and then .
+- 2. Tap (if applicable) and then .

 - 3. Type a password and then tap Set.

-Only the phone or tablet used to set the password can then connect to the logger without entering a password; all other mobile devices will be required to enter the password.
-For example, if you set the password for the logger with your tablet and then try to connect to the device later with your phone, you will be required to enter the password on the phone but not with your tablet.
+Only the device used to set the password can then connect to the logger without entering a password; all other devices will be required to enter the password.
+For example, if you set the password for the logger with your tablet and then try to connect to the logger later with your phone, you will be required to enter the password on the phone but not with your tablet.
 Similarly, if anyone else attempts to connect to the logger with a different device, then they would also be required to enter the password.

-To reset a password, press the reset button on the logger located between the two batteries in the top end as shown below or connect to the logger and tap $\blacksquare$ , then $\square$ , and tap Reset.
+To reset a password, press the reset button on the logger located between the two batteries in the top end as shown below or connect to the logger and tap (if applicable), then and tap Reset.